Doc’s Home of the Timeline Motorcycle

 If you are sitting at home dreaming of a ride on the Timeline Motorcycle, stop in the Timeline Saloon and take on their Timeline Burger challenge.

-The Harley-Davidson Museum, located in Milwaukee, Wisconsin, is home to almost every style of Harley-Davidson Bike ever made and the amazing history of Harley-Davidson.
-We had an amazing time visiting the Harley-Davidson Museum, and you can read about our visit at What to Expect When Visiting the Harley-Davidson Museum in Milwaukee, Wisconsin.
+The Harley-Davidson Museum, located in Milwaukee, Wisconsin, is home to almost every style of Harley-Davidson Bike ever made and the incredible history of Harley-Davidson.
+We had a fantastic time visiting the Harley-Davidson Museum, and you can read about our visit at What to Expect When Visiting the Harley-Davidson Museum in Milwaukee, Wisconsin.

 Timeline Saloon & BBQ